DePaul University Scholarships 2025–2026 | Merit, Competitive & Honors Aid

 Who qualifies for in-state tuition?

-Everyone pays the same rate at DePaul — there’s no in-state vs. out-of-state pricing.
+Everyone pays the same rate — there’s no in-state vs. out-of-state pricing.

 How much does room and board really cost?